Degamisu/Console-Weather-App/README.md

 This app is a console based weather app.
 You can choose between 2 options for location.
 You can **Specify** the location, or you can automatically find the location based off of **GPS tracking**.
 This is a very fast and reliable service that is being updated frequently.

 ## Important Information

+The Legacy version of CWA is available [here](https://github.com/Degamisu/Console-Weather-App/tree/b6d01375763cd0d073334d68de05902801dd546b).
+It has the following:

+- Stable application
+- Normal integrated `print()` functions
+- Accurate weather statements
+- There is **no** city select.
+You will get an error: `City Select is not implemented yet, CWA will now quit`

+---

 This app contains a `secret` code in order to properly function.
 In some parts of the code, a variable named `{GH_TOKEN}` is created.
 However, if you use Codespaces, you will need to provide your own `secret` code in order for the scripts to work. (eg, [build_and_release.yml - Github Actions](build_and_release.yml))